How to Delete Local and Remote Branches in Git

 Key Takeaways

-• Regularly deleting unused branches ensures you have a clean and organised repository, which enhances the collaboration experience.
+- Regularly deleting unused branches ensures you have a clean and organized repository, which enhances the collaboration experience.

-• If you deleted a branch as an oversight, you can recover it by using the git reflog command.
+- If you deleted a branch as an oversight, you can recover it by using the

 What is a git branch?

 A branch in Git is simply a pointer to a particular commit.
-There are 2 types of branches in Git:
+There are two types of branches in Git:

-Please note that the terms, local branch, and remote branch are not explicitly defined in Git.
+Please note that the terms local branch and remote branch are not explicitly defined in Git.
 They are just concepts based on Git functionality.
-Also, you might have also heard of the main branch, develop branch, feature branch, release branch, or hotfix branch.
+Also, you might have heard of the main branch, develop branch, feature branch, release branch, or hotfix branch.
 These are actually popular branch naming conventions that are part of a popular branching strategy called Gitflow.

 To LEARN how to connect Git with your CI/CD Pipeline, ENROLL in our Jenkins Course: